Table of Contents

 Importantly, they’re all structured similarly, so if you clearly understand one, jumping into the next is painless.

 We tried to minimize the number of tricks used in each algorithm’s implementation, and minimize the differences between otherwise-similar algorithms.
 To give some examples of removed tricks: we omit regularization terms present in the original Soft-Actor Critic code, as well as observation normalization from all algorithms.
-For an example of where we’ve removed differences between algorithms: our implementations of DDPG, TD3, and SAC all follow a convention laid out in the original TD3 code, where all gradient descent updates are performed at the ends of episodes (instead of happening all throughout the episode).
+For an example of where we’ve removed differences between algorithms: our implementations of DDPG, TD3, and SAC all follow a convention of running gradient descent updates after fixed intervals of environment interaction.
+(By contrast, other public implementations of these algorithms usually take slightly different approaches from each other, making them a little bit harder to compare.)

 All algorithms are “reasonably good” in the sense that they achieve roughly the intended performance, but don’t necessarily match the best reported results in the literature on every task.
 Consequently, be careful if using any of these implementations for scientific benchmarking comparisons.
 Details on each implementation’s specific performance level can be found on our benchmarks page.